MindscapeHQ/raygun4flutter/README.md

 1. `onBeforeSend` handlers that would allow you to modify the payload right before sending to the Raygun backend are currently unsupported.

-2. `setMaxReportsStoredOnDevice` is not exposed to the Flutter layer.
-The respective platform details will apply.
+2. `setMaxReportsStoredOnDevice` is not exposed and is currently set to 64.